WASdev/sample.fasttransfer/docs/Using.md

 ```

 ### Example (package already exists on controller)
 If the package already exists on the controller, the 2nd argument should be the name of the package.
 The directory path containing the package is specified in the config file (see config for more details).
-Set onController argument to 'true'.
+Set `onController` argument to `true`.

 ```bash
 $java -jar FTAdmin.jar config testFile3_23 /home/ibmadmin/torrentdrop hosts true logs/